 Step 1: Decoupled WordPress (Enable Blank Theme)

-When you are working with WordPress, you need to add an index.php along with style.css which carries the theme name, author info, etc.
+When working with WordPress, you must add an index.php and style.css, which carries the theme name, author info, etc.

 Step 2: Install Plugins